Prioritizing Attendance Around the Upcoming Holiday Breaks

 * If you don’t know whether to send your child to school or have specific concerns regarding your child's health, contact your child’s health-care provider, a local urgent care or the school nurse.

-Reporting Absences
+Reporting and Monitoring Absences

 Save time by letting us know that your student is going to be absent or arriving late.
-Starting this year, DPS families will be able to use their computers or smartphones to know about absences or late arrivals so they can focus on taking care of their children.
-Guardians of DPS students must have an active DPS Parent Portal account to use this new feature.
-Visit myportal.dpsk12.org to sign up, or to check that your account is active and ready.
-Learn more about how to use this new feature.
+DPS families are able to use their computers or smartphones to know about absences or late arrivals so they can focus on taking care of their children.